 There’s also family debate about SSAT vs. ISEE testing, and some families feel they need to prepare for both, which isn’t necessary or advisable.
 Most NYC independent schools AND boarding schools accept both ISEE and SSAT scores.
 There are three main factors to consider when making the choice: 1) The ISEE has no wrong answer penalty, and 2) The ISEE presents sentence completions vs. analogies, and 3) The SSAT presents 5 answer choices, whereas the ISEE only presents 4 answer choices.
 We’re happy to discuss these factors further as they relate to your family’s situation.

 For 7th grade students interested in specialized public high schools, there is SHSAT testing to manage as well.
-Historically this testing happened in October, but Covid and other planned DOE changes interrupted this scheduling.
-For the 2021-2022 school admissions process, this testing was scheduled for November 2020, but it actually occurred in January 2021.
-It’s unclear exactly what the situation will be for admissions to the 2022-2023 school year.
+Historically this testing happened in October, but this past school year, it occurred on November 17, 2022.
+The previous school year, this testing occurred in January 2021.
+We do not yet have confirmation of the test date for Fall 2023.

 Are you ready to start planning?